Doug Stone songs offer more than tender ballads that put his vocal talents to good use.

 The Road To the Top

 Stone shared his talents and love of country music through a wide range of sonic approaches, as demonstrated by this roundup of this top ten greatest hits.
-His career has been incredibly impressive boasting eight number one hits and twenty-six charted singles.
+Over the years, he's scored eight No. 1 hits and twenty-six charted singles.

 10. "Sailing Home for Christmas"

-Stone added to '90s country's Christmas album canon with this celebration of soldiers who won't be home for the holidays.
-This first number is just the tip of the iceberg.
+Stone added to '90s country's Christmas playlist with this celebration of soldiers who won't be home for the holidays.
+It's off his 1992 album The First Christmas.

 9. "These Lips Don't Know How To Say Goodbye"